-- “I love you” after only a very short time (a few days to a few months).
+- “I love you” (a few days to a few months).

-- “I will do anything to get you back, please just tell me you love me.”
+- “I will do anything to get you back.
+Please tell me you love me.”

 - “Can I take the condom off?
 You know I will take care of you.”
-(3 days before he discarded me for his new victim.
-Probably because I said no and wasn’t going to take him back without him actually becoming a decent human being.)
+(3 days before, he discarded me for his new victim.
+Probably because I said no and wasn’t going to take him back without him becoming a decent human being.)

 - “The only way I’ll ever leave you is in a pine box.”
-(And left 3 days later, for a month, before coming back.)
+(And left three days later, for a month, before coming back.)

-- “God sent you to me.” (a couple days in)
+- “God sent you to me.” (a couple of days in)